Add support for exFAT to Ubuntu

 Please note that you will need to know the version of Ubuntu that you are running before proceeding.

-If you are running Ubuntu 20.10 or newer, then you should already have exFAT support baked in.
+If you are running Ubuntu 20.10 or newer, then you don’t need to do anything as exFAT support is included with the newer versions of the Linux kernel.

 Ubuntu 20.10 uses the 5.8 version of the Linux Kernel.
 All versions of the Linux kernel since 5.7 have a well-written, exFAT driver baked-in.